centreon/centreon/centreon-gorgone/docs/guide.md

 3. Server -> Client: send back the pubkey

     ```text
-    [PUBKEY] [hex encoding pubkey]
+    [PUBKEY] [base64 encoding pubkey]
     ```

-4. Client -> Server: send the following message with HELO crypted with the public key of the server (and hex encoding) and provides client pubkey:
+4. Client -> Server: send the following message with HELO crypted with the public key of the server (and base64 encoding) and provides client pubkey:

     ```text
     [HOSTNAME] [CLIENTPUBKEY] [HELO]